go-python/gopy/README.md

-  -user="": username on https://www.pypa.io/en/latest/ for package name suffix -version="0.1.0": semantic version number -- can use e.g., git to get this from tag and pass as argument -vm="python": path to python interpreter
+  -user="": username on https://www.pypa.io/en/latest/ for package name suffix -version="0.1.0": semantic version number -- can use e.g., git to get this from tag and pass as argument -vm="python": path to python interpreter -dynamic-link=false: whether to link output shared library dynamically to Python -build-tags="": build tags to be passed to `go build`

 $ gopy help gen
 Usage: gopy gen <go-package-name> [other-go-package...]